BCS-io/letting/docs/cheat_sheet.md

 #####4.5 Ruby

-1. Updating Ruby Build
+1. Updating Ruby

-  Ruby Build does not know about the newest Ruby versions unless you update it.
+  1. Ruby Build does not know about the newest Ruby versions unless you update it.

   ````
   cd ~/.rbenv